-Dutch firm Liquidseal has developed a biodegradable coating that extends the life of fruit such as mangoes, papayas and avocados.
-That means more perishable produce reaches its final destination intact and waste through spoilage is reduced.
+Liquidseal is a biodegradable coating that extends the life of hard-skinned fruit such as mangoes, papayas and avocados.
+That means easily perishable produce reaches its final destination intact and waste through spoilage is reduced.

-Four neighbors invented Liquidseal in 2005.
-It started out as an innovation for lily bulb packaging, allowing 25% more bulbs to be transported in the same shipment.
-The company launched a formula for roses seven years ago which prevents the cut flowers from becoming moldy during transportation.
-The next step is protecting fruit during shipping.
+Four neighbors in the Netherlands invented Liquidseal in 2005.
+Their innovation was originally applied to lily bulb packaging, allowing 25 percent more bulbs to be transported in the same shipment.
+The company then launched a formula for roses, which prevents the cut flowers from becoming moldy during transportation.
+Their latest application protects fruit during shipping.

 What is Liquidseal?